Long Beach, Possession of Heroin and Xanax for Sales

 Once our client was in the residential treatment facility, however, he left and was arrested by the Lomita Sheriffs for being under the influence of methamphetamine while at a hotel along Pacific Coast Highway in Harbor City.

 It was, quite frankly, a mess.
 With the new case, the offer increased to four years again.
 Greg Hill persisted in trying to preserve the residential drug treatment deal.
 He knew it was a tough, tough situation, but filed a Romero Motion to strike a strike for purposes of sentencing.
 The motion was a long shot, as the prior strike was not even three years old.
-Indeed, the Long Beach judge rejected the motion, but empathetically praised the effort.
+Indeed, the Long Beach judge denied the motion, but empathetically praised the effort.

 However, the District Attorney was more moved.
 She agreed to amend the complaint to allege a sales of marijuana charge instead, with an agreement to allow our client to plead to the low term, doubled.
 This meant a sentence of thirty-two months, rather than 48 months.